Jameem/netflix-clone/README.md

 ## Netflix Clone

-### A frontend clone of netflix with reactjs and firebase.
+### A frontend clone of netflix with reactjs and powered by firebase.

 In the project directory, you can run: